Heinemox, 400 mg 5 pcs

 With caution

-Data on adverse reactions reported with moxifloxacin 400 mg (oral, step therapy [intravenous injection followed by oral administration] and intravenous only) were obtained from clinical trials and post-marketing reports (italicized).
+Adverse reactions reported with moxifloxacin 400 mg (oral, step-down [intravenous followed by oral], and intravenous alone) are derived from clinical studies and post-marketing reports (shown in italics).

-Adverse reactions listed in the “frequently” group occurred with a frequency of less than 3%, except for nausea and diarrhea.
+Adverse reactions listed in the “common” group occurred with an incidence of less than 3%, with the exception of nausea and diarrhea.

-In each frequency group, adverse drug reactions are listed in descending order of significance.
-Frequency is defined as follows:
+In each frequency group, adverse drug reactions are listed in descending order of importance.
+The frequency is determined as follows:

-frequency is unknown (it is not possible to determine the frequency of occurrence from the available data).
+frequency is unknown (it is not possible to determine the frequency of occurrence based on available data).

 Infectious and parasitic diseases